magore/hp85disk/README.md

   * GPIB BUS, HP device, LIF and chips documentation for this project
     * [Documents/README.md](Documents/README.md)

+## hp85disk software files
+  * Most of the software in the project was written by me except where notes

 ## FatFs
   * [fatfs](fatfs)
     * R0.12b FatFS code from (C) ChaN, 2016 - With very minimal changes